JohnnyLdeAlba/ecco-lib/README.md

 # Supported Games

-- Ecco the Dolphin - Palettes, Tiles, Blocks, Sprites, Stage Sprites and Level Maps.
+- Ecco the Dolphin - Palettes, Tiles, Blocks, Sprites, Stage Sprites and Level Maps
-- Ecco the Dolphin PC - Palettes, Tiles, Blocks, Sprites and Level Maps.
+- Ecco the Dolphin PC - Palettes, Tiles, Blocks, Sprites and Level Maps
-- Ecco 2: The Tides of Time - Palettes, Blocks, Sprites, Stage Sprites and Level Maps.
+- Ecco 2: The Tides of Time - Palettes, Blocks, Sprites, Stage Sprites and Level Maps
-- Ecco Jr - Palettes, Blocks, Sprites and Level Maps.
+- Ecco Jr - Palettes, Tiles, Blocks, Sprites and Level Maps

 # What's the Purpose of the data Directory?